ruairidhm98/Multi-threaded-prime-finder/README.md

 # Multi-threaded-prime-finder
-Find a certain number of primes entered as one of the command line arguments concurrently using the PThreads API.
+Find a certain number of primes entered as one of the command line arguments using the PThreads API.
 The collector thread inserts the primes as it recieves them into a min-heap.
 The generator threads are searching for the prime numbers.
 A bounded buffer implemented as a monitor was used to store the primes and then remove them at the same time.
 The program then prints out each prime in sorted order to the stdout then terminates.

 # How to Use
 run the commands